• Dr. Jacono

 It’s important to remember that the money that you are investing into the deep plane facelift is literally going to be affecting the first thing people see when they meet you.
 Every time you greet someone and get a smile from them, you’ll know that the facelift from Dr. Jacono is doing its job.
 In other words, it’s an investment in yourself.

-How Long Does it take to Recover from a Deep Plane Facelift?
+How Long Does it Take to Recover from a Deep Plane Facelift?

 Recovery following a deep plane facelift usually involves some bruising and swelling around the re-positioned areas for the first few days.
 These symptoms will gradually disappear on their own.

 Because the deep plane technique is accomplished in the layer that naturally exists in your face, there is minimal bruising and minimal pain after the procedure.
 Deep plane surgery also maintains more of the natural blood supply to the skin by not severing blood vessels between the muscle and skin, allowing for more rapid healing.
-SMAS- type facelifts lift under the skin and disrupt blood vessels.
+SMAS-type facelifts lift under the skin and disrupt blood vessels.
 Because of this, bruising is greater in non-deep plane facelifts.

 Some pain medication may be prescribed to help a patient to feel more comfortable during the healing process.
 Patients will also be encouraged to apply cold compresses to help alleviate swelling, and elevating the head will be recommended as well.
 It is important to get plenty of rest during the recovery.

-Where are the Scars for a Deep Plane Facelift?
+Where are the Scars Located?

 Deep plane facelift incisions heal with minimal to no visible scarring.
 Because the deep plane facelift does not separate the skin and the lift is supported under the muscles, there is no tension or pulling on the incision lines once closed.
 This tension-free closure allows the incision to heal like imperceptible fine lines.
 It also prevents pulling of the earlobe after facelift which can create a “pixie ear” deformity where the earlobes are elongated and are pulled down after traditional facelift surgery.